 “Brothers, you must be aware of the fact that I suffered from a severe illness in London, which still has an impact on me.
 Apart from that, I experienced travel fatigue, which I experienced for a whole 30 days.
 Moreover, I am suffering from influenza and a sore throat.
 Therefore, I will not be able to speak for too long and I will briefly narrate some incidents before the audience.

 “I left here at the end of 1915, during the war.
 There were difficulties in boarding from Bombay [now Mumbai].
 So, I went through the route of Colombo.
-Although the Germans had not announced that the ship which we would embark upon would be drowned by them, nevertheless their submarines were scattered in the area.
+Although the Germans had not announced that the ship that we would embark upon would be drowned by them, nevertheless their submarines were scattered in the area.
 Therefore, the ship moved along the way in a zig-zag pattern.
 All the lights were turned off at night so that the enemy may not launch a surprise attack.
 Every person had a lifebelt that remained with them during sleeping hours as well.
 After around two weeks of travel, the ship reached Marseilles and there, we were informed about the rule of war.

 “During those days, Chaudhry Fateh Muhammad Sahib was residing 12 miles from London as his eyes used to hurt, so I had to live there as well.
 We were staying at a house.
 At that time, our tabligh was of private nature.
 Four months after reaching there, I delivered a lecture in Brane, which proved to be very successful, by the grace of God.
 Some days later, Chaudhry Sahib returned and I was left all alone.
 I shifted to another house, but the landlady of that house turned out to be full of prejudice.
 The loss which I suffered while living there was that whoever would come to meet me, she would say to them, ‘He is an antichrist.’
 I explained to her, ‘We are not the antichrist.
 The antichrists are those who possess the attributes of the antichrist.’